 Step 2: Find Work

 A bachelor's degree is the minimum requirement for most entry-level jobs in sports reporting.
-The U.S. Bureau of Labor Statistics reported that the employment for reporters and correspondents was expected to decrease thirteen percent from 2012 through 2022.
-The best chances for new graduates to find work will be at smaller publications or online media, as jobs with major newspapers and magazines will remain competitive.
+The U.S. Bureau of Labor Statistics reported that the employment for reporters and correspondents was expected to decrease 9% from 2014 through 2024.
+The best chances for new graduates to find work will be at smaller publications or with online media, as jobs with major newspapers and magazines will remain competitive.
 Students may also be able to find job opportunities within the companies they interned with while in college.

-According to the BLS, experience is the most important part of a journalism career and can help lead to advancement.
+According to the Bureau of Labor Statistics, experience is the most important part of a journalism career and can help lead to advancement.
 Sports reporters may advance to a larger newspaper or magazine after acquiring experience at a local or regional paper.
-The BLS states that large publications typically require applicants to have several years of experience.
+The large publications typically require applicants to have several years of experience.
 As sports reporters work their way up, they may be given popular assignments or may be allowed to specialize in a specific sport.
 They may also move up to positions such as sports editors or directors of sports news.